schollz/_core/docs/content/combos/tempo-tap.md

 icon = 'tachometer-alt'
 +++

-The Tempo feature offers dual methods for precision tempo control.
+The Tempo feature offers three methods for precision tempo control.

 First, you can adjust dynamically by holding **A** and rotating **Knob X**—with the middle position representing the original BPM, turning fully clockwise for double speed, and turning fully counter-clockwise for half speed.